 Where possible, the anonymity of students in the marking process should be maintained.
 No student should have their identity made known to any marker or examiner at the time of assessment.
 This is to ensure that students and markers are protected against the possibility of bias, whether conscious or unconscious.
-Once an item has been assessed the marking process is concluded and anonymity can be lifted.
-Carrying out assessment in Canvas can cause some issues with anonymity and the following steps are suggested:
+Once an item has been assessed, the marking process is concluded and anonymity can be lifted.
+Carrying out assessment in Canvas can cause some issues with anonymity and the following steps are suggested;

-- 1. Mark anonymously in Canvas. - 2.
-Release the marks to students (anonymity turns off). - 3.
-Turn back on anonymity for the exam board.
+- 1. mark anonymously in Canvas; - 2. release the marks to students (anonymity turns off); - 3. turn back on anonymity for the exam board.

-Whilst the student mark for the first assessment has been released, the second assessment is still done anonymously and so the chances of bias are also reduced.
+Whilst the student mark for the first assessment has been released, the second assessment is still done anonymously, reducing the chances of bias.
 In addition, there may be times in the assessment process whereby individual identity may need to be flagged.
 This will mainly be around extenuating circumstances.
 Once anonymity is lifted, an opportunity exists to support the welfare and progression of individual students.